 In 2010, Jerome and Nancy Kohlberg, longtime seasonal Island residents and quiet philanthropists, bought the company, and hired Jane Seagrave, previously an Associated Press executive, as its new publisher.
 Julia Wells has been editor since 2004.

 Today the paper has subscribers in all 50 states and several foreign countries.
 The Gazette maintains its traditional and distinctive format – an oversized black-and-white broadsheet measuring 17.5 by 23 inches with seven columns of type.
 Its website uses modern technology to continue the paper’s longstanding commitment to engaging the Island community with high-quality news, information, feature stories and contributed commentary.

-The Vineyard Gazette is dedicated to good, clear writing, excellent photography and the highest standards of journalism.
+The Vineyard Gazette Media Group is dedicated to good, clear writing, excellent photography and the highest standards of journalism.
 Its coverage strives to inspire and inform discussion about important community issues and to illuminate the Island’s unique qualities, including its natural habitat, its arts and culture and its people.